 We are required to pay cumulative dividends on our 6.125% Series C Preferred Stock in the amount of \$1.53125 per share per year, which is equivalent to 6.125% of the \$25.00 liquidation value per share.
-As of September 30, 2019, we have a total of 13.9 million shares of 6.125% Series C Preferred Stock outstanding, representing an aggregate liquidation preference of \$347.7 million.
+As of September 30, 2020, we have a total of 18.9 million shares of 6.125% Series C Preferred Stock outstanding, representing an aggregate liquidation preference of \$472.0 million.

-During the year ended September 30, 2019, stock options to purchase 65,000 shares were exercised at an exercise price of \$8.72 per share for total proceeds of \$567,000.
+During the year ended September 30, 2020, stock options to purchase 95,000 shares were exercised at a weighted average exercise price of \$10.69 per share for total proceeds of \$1.0 million.

 On an ongoing basis, we fund capital expenditures, primarily to maintain our properties.
 These expenditures may also include expansions as requested by tenants, or various tenant improvements on properties which are retenanted.
 The amounts of these expenditures can vary from year to year depending on the age of the properties, tenant negotiations, market conditions and lease turnover.
-Our 114 properties, totaling 22.3 million square feet, have a weighted average building age, based on the square footage of our buildings, of 9.2 years.
+Our 119 properties, totaling 23.4 million square feet, have a weighted average building age, based on the square footage of our buildings, of 9.8 years.

-During the three fiscal years ended September 30, 2019, 2018 and 2017, we completed a total of seven property expansions, consisting of three building expansions and four parking lot expansions.
-Three of the four parking lot expansions included the purchase of additional land.
-The three building expansions resulted in 220,000 additional square feet.
-Total costs for all seven property expansions were \$21.0 million and resulted in total increased annual rent of \$2.0 million.
-Six of these completed expansions resulted in new ten-year lease extensions and the one remaining completed expansion resulted in a new fifteen-year lease extension.
-The weighted average lease extension for these seven property expansions is 12.1 years.
+During the three fiscal years ended September 30, 2020, 2019 and 2018, we completed a total of three property expansions, consisting of one building expansion and two parking lot expansions.
+Both of the parking lot expansions included the purchase of additional land.
+The building expansion resulted in 155,000 additional square feet.
+Total costs for all three property expansions were \$12.2 million and resulted in total increased annual rent of \$1.2 million.
+Two of these completed expansions resulted in new ten-year lease extensions and the other one resulted in a new fifteen-year lease extension.
+The weighted average lease extension for these three property expansions was 13.6 years.